-- (a) The development and use of specific restrictions on exposure and other means of ensuring that the measures for protection and safety for workers who are engaged in work that involves or could involve a source that is not under the control of their employer are at least as good as those for employees of the registrant or licensee; - (b) Specific assessments of the doses received by workers as specified in (a) above; - (c) A clear allocation and documentation of the responsibilities of the employer and those of the registrant or licensee for protection and safety." - 2.53.
-Paragraph 3.87 of GSR Part 3 [9] states that:
+- (a) The development and use of specific restrictions on exposure and other means of ensuring that the measures for protection and safety for workers who are engaged in work that involves or could involve a source that is not under the control of their employer are at least as good as those for employees of the registrant or licensee; - (b) Specific assessments of the doses received by workers as specified in (a) above; - (c) A clear allocation and documentation of the responsibilities of the employer and those of the registrant or licensee for protection and safety."

-"As part of the cooperation between parties, the registrant or licensee responsible for the source or for the exposure as appropriate:

-- (a) Shall obtain from the employers, including self-employed persons, the previous occupational exposure history of workers ... and any other necessary information; - (b) Shall provide appropriate information to the employer, including any available information relevant for compliance with the requirements of [GSR Part 3] that the employer requests; - (c) Shall provide both the worker and the employer with the relevant exposure records."
+- "As part of the cooperation between parties, the registrant or licensee responsible for the source or for the exposure as appropriate: - (a) Shall obtain from the employers, including self-employed persons, the previous occupational exposure history of workers ... and any other necessary information; - (b) Shall provide appropriate information to the employer, including any available information relevant for compliance with the requirements of [GSR Part 3] that the employer requests; - (c) Shall provide both the worker and the employer with the relevant exposure records."